gtzjh/mymodels/wiki/home.md

 - The `random_state` is set to `0` for demonstration purposes only.
 Users should try different `random_state` in their actual applications to ensure the robustness of their results.

-- The explanation in this project is currently based on [SHAP](https://shap.readthedocs.io/en/latest/index.html).
-Other explanation methods are under supporting.
+- The explanation in this project is currently based on [SHAP](https://shap.readthedocs.io/en/latest/index.html) and PDP (Partial Dependence Plot).
+Other explanation methods (i.e., ALE, FI) are under supporting.